lunasec-io/lunasec/docs/blog/2022-05-12-vuln-scanners-are-terrible.md

 When diving in deeper to this problem we realized something a little mind-blowing.

-## Existing scanners don't have the data they need
+## Existing scanners lack data and context

 Vulnerabilities are usually tied to a library or a package, at least the ones that end up in an official database and show up in your scan report.
 Typically, the CPEs (packages) that are vulnerable are written right into the CVE (the official vulnerability notice).

-*INSERT IMAGE OF CPE IN CVE*

 In the current ecosystem vulnerability scanners check if your setup contains a flagged package and if so it will send some form of a notification.
 Full stop, that's it.
 The rest is up to you to figure out.
 You know your setup contains a flagged package but are you actually vulnerable?
 Often times having a package present